 Combining multiple terms in a search

-When the second query term is entered, scores for results of predicted queries based upon those could be combined with the predicted queries from the first term to form a better fit for the searcher.
+When the second query term is entered, scores for predicted queries based upon those could be combined with the predicted queries from the first term to form a better fit for the searcher.

 This could continue if even more terms are added, enabling a set of search results to be built incrementally while the searcher is typing in a query.